TheCowboyAI/w3/memory-bank/tasks/001-initial-system-design.md

 The scaling path (Leaf Node → 3-Node Cluster → Wasabi) allows for flexible deployment models that can adapt to different operational requirements.
 Leaf nodes focus on local processing while offloading intensive tasks to the cluster, creating an efficient division of responsibilities.

 Documentation updated in memory-bank/techContext.md with enhanced architecture diagram and scaling details.

+### 2023-04-05: Business Focus and Domain-Driven Design
+Established two key architectural principles:

+1. **Business Focus on Medium-Sized Businesses in Vertical Markets**
+   - Defined target audience as medium-sized businesses needing specialized workflows
+   - Established hybrid cloud approach with internal critical data
+   - Outlined progressive scaling from single leaf node to cluster
+   - Created value proposition focusing on independence and specialized solutions

+2. **Domain-Driven Design for Vertical Markets**
+   - Established domain-driven approach with clear domain boundaries
+   - Balanced vertical market specialization with common functionality
+   - Defined composition model for combining domains
+   - Identified common business domains applicable across industries
+   - Outlined vertical market domains for specialized industry segments

+These principles will guide our implementation approach, ensuring the system addresses specific vertical market needs while leveraging common business functionality.
+The domain-driven approach aligns well with our event sourcing strategy, as each domain can maintain its own event streams.

+Documentation added as design decisions in docs/notes/ and reflected in productContext.md.

 ## Time Estimate
 The high-level design, domain pattern definition, implementation architecture decisions, and distributed event/object store strategy are complete.
 Detailed specifications will require additional time to develop.